-Of all the things to do in Dubai, our favourite activity would have to be the desert safari tour.
-It’s not until you leave the towering skyscrapers of Dubai that you realise that the city is surrounded by the sands of the Arabian Desert.
+Of all the things to do in Dubai, our favorite activity would have to be the desert safari tour.
+It’s not until you leave the towering skyscrapers of Dubai that you realize that the city is surrounded by the sands of the Arabian Desert.

 Once out in the desert, we were given the choice of desert bashing in jeeps or going traditional with a camel ride.
 After having our heads wrapped in Emirati headscarves, red and white for men and black for women, we headed off to meet our camel.

 Climbing on our camel, we headed off into the sand dunes, some deep as canyons.
-We soon realised that the headscarves weren’t just for decoration, they protected our faces from the sand.
+We soon realized that the headscarves weren’t just for decoration, they protected our faces from the sand.

 By Ros Cuthbertson of Frequent Traveller